 Get involved with university activities that will provide a healthy support system and help develop effective social skills.

-Quotes taken from AADD-UK – University and College Issues
+Quotes are taken from AADD-UK – University and College Issues